-L-3 Holdings, a Delaware corporation organized in April 1997, derives all of its operating income and cash flows from its whollyowned subsidiary, L-3 Communications.
+L-3 Holdings, a Delaware corporation organized in April 1997, derives all of its operating income and cash flows from its wholly-owned subsidiary, L-3 Communications.
 L-3 Communications, a Delaware corporation, was organized in April 1997.
-L-3 is a prime system contractor in Command, Control, Communications, Intelligence, Surveillance and Reconnaissance (C3ISR) systems, government services, and aircraft modernization and maintenance.
-L-3 is also a leading provider of high technology products, subsystems and systems.
+L-3 is a prime contractor in Command, Control, Communications, Intelligence, Surveillance and Reconnaissance (C3ISR) systems, aircraft modernization and maintenance, and government services.
+L-3 is also a leading provider of a broad range of electronic systems used on military and commercial platforms.
 Our customers include the United States (U.S.) Department of Defense (DoD) and its prime contractors, U.S. Government intelligence agencies, the U.S. Department of Homeland Security (DHS), U.S. Department of State (DoS), U.S. Department of Justice (DoJ), allied foreign governments, domestic and foreign commercial customers and select other U.S. federal, state and local government agencies.

-For the year ended December 31, 2009, we generated sales of \$15.6 billion, operating income of \$1,656 million and net cash from operating activities of \$1,407 million.
-The table below presents a summary of our 2009 sales by major category of end customer.
-For a more detailed presentation of our sales by end customer, see "Major Customers" on page 13.
+For the year ended December 31, 2010, we generated sales of \$15.7 billion, operating income of \$1,750 million and net cash from operating activities of \$1,461 million.
+The table below presents a summary of our 2010 sales by major category of end customer.
+For a more detailed presentation of our sales by end customer, see "Major Customers" on page 12.